Menu

 What is a Conversion Problem?

-An inability to properly convert T4 to T3 is common among thyroid patients and can result in a fluctuating TSH or a TSH that is ‘in range’ and a low Free T3.
+An inability to properly convert T4 to T3 is common among thyroid patients and can result in a fluctuating TSH or a TSH that is ‘in range’ accompanied by a low Free T3 level.

 Many patients have an in-range TSH, but when they actually check their Free T3 and Free T4 levels, they see that the T4 in their T4-only medication is not converting into enough T3.